meetptl04/ai-customer-support-bot/README.md

     - Create a file named `.env` in the root directory.
     - Copy the contents of the "Environment Variables" section below into the `.env` file and provide the required values.

-### Docker-Based Installation
+### Database Setup with Docker

+This project uses Docker to run a PostgreSQL database.
+This is the recommended way to set up the database for local development.

-1.  **Clone the repository:**
+1.  **Start the database:**
     ```bash
-    git clone <repository-url>
-    cd ai_support_bot_backend
+    docker-compose up -d
     ```

-2.  **Set up the environment variables:**
-    - Create a file named `.env` in the root directory.
-    - Copy the contents of the "Environment Variables" section below into the `.env` file and provide the required values.

-3.  **Build and run the application using Docker Compose:**
-    ```bash
-    docker-compose up --build
-    ```
+    This will start a PostgreSQL container in the background and expose it on port 5432.
+The database credentials are set in the `docker-compose.yml` file and should be used to construct the `DATABASE_URL` in your `.env` file.

 ## Running the Application

-### Manual

-If you followed the manual installation, you can run the application using `uvicorn`:
+Once you have completed the installation steps and started the database, you can run the application:

 ```bash
 uvicorn app.main:app --reload
 ```

-The application will be available at `http://127.0.0.1:8000`.

-### Docker

-If you are using Docker, the application will start automatically after the `docker-compose up --build` command completes.

 The application will be available at `http://127.0.0.1:8000`.